Big-Life-Lab/chmsflow/README.md

 We encourage PRs for additional variable transformations and derived variables that you believe may be helpful to the broad CHMS community.

-Currently, *chmsflow* supports R through the `rec_with_table()` function of *recodeflow*.
+Currently, *chmsflow* supports R through and wraps around the `rec_with_table()` function of *recodeflow*.
 The CHMS community commonly uses SAS, Stata and other statistical packages.
 Please feel free to contribute to `chmsflow` by making a PR that creates versions of `rec_with_table()` for other statistical and programming languages.

 ## Statistics Canada Attribution